The Future Of Facials

 While laser, radiofrequency and ultrasound technologies have been used in beauty and the medical community for many years, thanks to advancements and tweaks in their scope, they can be layered in specific ways for maximum impact to truly transform your skin.

 A laser is essentially light, but unlike other forms of light, it’s not naturally found rather laser is created.
 Lasers are engineered to have very regular wavelengths, and they produce a very narrow, concentrated beam of light.
-The unique properties of lasers make them very useful in skincare, allowing you to select the parts of light that you want.
+The unique properties of lasers make them very useful in skincare treatment, allowing you to select the parts of light that you want.

 Lasers have a variety of functions for everything from mending broken veins to managing the symptoms of rosacea and acne.
 Non-ablative lasers are lasers that don’t peel the skin and have minimal downtime.
 These help produce collagen and plump the skin.